Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_streaming_integration/data_engineering_streaming_integration.md

 In **asynchronous processing**, steps are executed independently of one another and the program can continue to execute other tasks while one is still in progress, so the program execution is not blocked.

-Whilst delviering great possibilities for parallelization & efficiency, async processing architectures often become a littl more complex when it comes to monitoring / orchestsration / troubleshooting as state of the end-to-end pipeline is passed from one service to another.
+Whilst delivering great possibilities for parallelization & efficiency, async processing architectures often become a little more complex when it comes to monitoring / orchestration / troubleshooting as state of the end-to-end pipeline is passed from one service to another.

 ### Next